Quick Fix

 4. Right-click any element to start inspecting.

-Why is Safari Inspect Element Not Showing?
+Why Is Safari Inspect Element Not Showing?

 How to Fix Safari Inspect Element Not Showing (Step-by-Step)